Hi, I’m Dane Gonzalez.

 A Long-Winded Background

-As a young teenager, I grew up in a prevalent skateboarding culture.
-I was a kid intrigued with skateboarding, but I didn’t have a place to start.
-Eventually, I was fortunate enough to have several role models and mentors who gave me my first skateboard, taught me what they knew, and led me in a positive direction.
-They encouraged me to be myself and gave me the support I needed to get better at skateboarding.
+I grew up in a prevalent skateboarding culture and I was a teen interested in skateboarding, but I didn’t have a place to start.
+I was fortunate enough to run into a few mentors who gave me my first skateboard, taught me what they knew, and allowed me to practice with them.
+They gave me the foundational knowledge and encouragement I needed to get better at skateboarding.
 Their gesture always stuck with me and I realized the profound impact that teaching can have on someone.

-My passion for design started after taking a web design class in high school.
+I was introduced to design after taking a web design class in high school.
 I began to really like the web design class, so I entered some extracurricular competitions, and I eventually ended up winning a couple 1st place local and regional competitions.

-These competitive extracurricular events culminated at the 2012 SkillsUSA California State Championships in San Diego, where I won a silver medal out of 19 teams for webpage design.
-To my surprise, after reviewing the judges’ scores, I was less than half of a percentage point off from 1st place and moving on to the national championships.
+These competitions culminated with the 2012 SkillsUSA California State Championships in San Diego.
+There, I won a silver medal out of 19 teams for webpage design.
+(Turns out, after reviewing the judges’ scores, I was less than half of a percentage point off from 1st place and moving on to the national championships.)

-After spending a year and a half producing a self-published magazine, I eventually found my new passion within graphic design: hand lettering.
-This new passion was born out of the frustration with the limitations of the type I had available to me.
-The typefaces and fonts I had access to lacked the unique personality I believed was needed to communicate ideas expressively.
-This led me to conclude the magazine, in order to focus on improving my craft at hand lettering.
+After spending a year and a half producing a self-published magazine, I eventually found a new interest within graphic design: hand lettering.
+This was born out of the frustration with the limitations of the typefaces I had available to me.
+The type and fonts I had access to lacked the unique personality I believed was needed to communicate my ideas accurately.
+This led me to conclude the magazine, in order to practice hand lettering.

 Shortly after getting into lettering, I launched into my Project 365: a project to create a lettering piece every single day for 365 days.
-Over the life of the project, I would spend around a thousand hours practicing hand lettering, create hundreds of lettering pieces, and share each piece on my Instagram.
+Over the life of the project, I would spend hundreds of hours practicing hand lettering, create hundreds of lettering pieces, and share each piece on my Instagram.

 During and after the Project 365, other artists who were seeking help began asking me questions about lettering.
-Naturally, I was drawn towards helping these individuals through my work.
 As a result, I started my blog where I share my experiences and things I’ve learned in regard to lettering, design, and creativity.

-In early 2015, I created a Snapchat geofilter for my hometown of Hanford, CA. As an early designer of Snapchat geofilters, my work gained some attention and landed me interviews in both The LA Times and the Hanford Sentinel.
-After receiving dozens of questions from designers asking for help on their own geofilters, I would help them by developing a course on Snapchat geofilters.
+In early 2015, I created a Snapchat geofilter for my hometown of Hanford, CA. As an early designer of Snapchat geofilters, my work landed me interviews in both The LA Times and the Hanford Sentinel.
+After receiving questions from designers asking for help on their own geofilters, I would help them by developing a course on Snapchat geofilters.